ToolboxAid/Docker-Assistant/README.md

 ```

 If you have a firewall in place, you will need to enter a rule for outbound traffic.
-The ddclient web subnet will be display for you
+The ddclient subnet will be display for you
 You may need to lookup the CIDR of >  xx.xx.xx.xx/16 for most firewal rules
                                                  /16 subnet is 255.255.0.0
    - you can use something like: https://www.dan.me.uk/ipsubnets